jobrogi/Debug-Function-Library---Docs/README.md

 ---

 ## 🔧 Setup Instructions

-Follow these steps to install and begin using the Debug Function Library in your Unreal Engine 5.3+ project.
+Get started quickly by following these steps to install and begin using the **Debug Function Library** in your Unreal Engine 5.3+ project.

+---

-1. Enable the Plugin
+### 1️⃣ Enable the Plugin

-To activate the plugin in your project:
+To activate the plugin:

-Open Edit → Plugins from the top menu bar.
+1. Open **Edit → Plugins** from the main toolbar.

-In the Plugins window, search for Debug Function Library.
+2. In the Plugins window, search for **Debug Function Library**.

-Enable the plugin by checking the box.
+3. Check the box to enable the plugin.

-Restart the Unreal Editor (required the first time you enable the plugin).
+4. Restart the Unreal Editor.

-✅ Once restarted, the plugin is fully loaded and ready for use.
+> ✅ Once restarted, the plugin is fully loaded and ready for use.

+---

-2. Using the Debug Nodes in Blueprint
+### 2️⃣ Use the Debug Nodes in Blueprint

-You can now begin integrating the debug tools into any Blueprint in your project:
+You can now integrate debug tools into any Blueprint:

-Open or create a Blueprint Actor, Function Library, or any Blueprint class where you want to use debug tools.
+1. Open or create a **Blueprint Actor**, **Function Library**, or any Blueprint class.

-In the Event Graph, Right-Click to open the Blueprint node context menu.
+2. In the **Event Graph**, **Right-click** to open the context menu.

-Navigate to Debug → Advanced to find all available debug nodes provided by the plugin.
+3. Navigate to **Debug → Advanced**.

-Select and place the desired debug node into your graph.
+4. Select any available debug node and place it into your graph.

-💡 All nodes are organized under a single category for quick access.
+> 💡 All nodes are organized under a single category for clean access.

+---

-3. (Optional) Visual Guide
+### 3️⃣ Optional: Visual Guide (Insert Screenshots)

-To make setup even easier, here are step-by-step images showing the process:
+Use these steps with screenshots for a more visual setup process:

-✅ [Insert Image: Plugin Enabled in Plugin Browser]
+- ✅ *[Insert Image: Plugin Enabled in Plugin Browser]*

-✅ [Insert Image: Right-Click in Graph → Debug → Advanced]
+- ✅ *[Insert Image: Right-Click in Graph → Debug → Advanced]*

-✅ [Insert Image: Node placed and ready for use]
+- ✅ *[Insert Image: Node Placed and Ready to Use]*

 ## 🧩 Function Overview